raimondasruzgas/raimondasruzgas/README.md

 - 👋 Hi, I’m @raimondasruzgas
 - 👀 I’m interested in new job by .NET
-- 🌱 I’m finished Baltic Institute of Technology.NET programmer
+- 🌱 I’m finished Baltic Institute of Technology .NET programmer
+- 🌱 I'm starting to learn in Vilnius Codding School Fulstack,JavaScript
 - 📫 How to reach me ...
 raimondas.ruzgas@gmail.com
 +37064638292